Quinnipiac University

 We’re Here to Help

-If the expected family contribution is more than your family is able to pay, don’t panic.
+If the student aid index is more than your family is able to pay, don’t panic.

 Because individual circumstances vary, some applications require a more personalized approach.
 Talk to the university’s Office of Financial Aid about your situation.